Personal profile

 Biography

-I use creative methods to research British inequality issues.
-Prior to my PhD, I spent nearly a decade in government in cross government and strategy teams, working on issues like loneliness, homelessness, social mobility and social support.
-During this time, I completed a Masters in Material and Visual Culture, which ignited my interest in visual ethnography and experimental methods.
+Prior to my PhD, I spent nearly a decade in government in cross government and strategy teams, working on issues like loneliness, homelessness, addiction and social support.
+During this time, I completed a Masters in Material and Visual Culture, focusing on visual anthropology, experimental storytelling and material culture.
 I combined my policy and creative research experience in Policy Lab, a cross government innovation team.
 Over 5 years, I co-led ethnographic research methods, applying creative ethnographic methods to cross cutting policy projects across government on social inequality issues.

 Education/Academic qualification